-Risk-response decision making process: In response to the assessed risks, Hilton coordinated with WWF and the hotels deemed atrisk to put together a list of recommendations.
+Risk-response decision making process: In response to the assessed risks, Hilton coordinated with WWF and the hotels deemed at-risk to put together a list of recommendations.
 The recommendations include guest engagement and training for all locations, as well as strengthening links with community-based water action groups.
 Hilton is currently working to ensure that all other hotels are aware of their risk levels and actions they can take to mitigate them.
 Best practices are also shared with all hotels through LightStay.

-Timescale: We undertake our detailed water risk analysis on an annual basis.
+Timescale: Our detailed water risk analysis is updated twice per year.